Jakejck/A-Algorithm/readme.md

 You could start the file of **project_notebook_final.ipynb** to understand the whole logic.

+*** if you can't load ipynb file successfully, you can put the url address from gitbug on the website https://nbviewer.jupyter.org/ ***

 And the core algorithm is written in the **core_code.py** .